qing762/roblox-auto-signup/README.md

 ## Feedback / Issues / Request for takedown

-If you have any feedback or issues running the code, please reach out to me at [Discord/qing762](https://discord.com/users/635765555277725696)
+If you have any feedback or issues running the code, please join the [Discord server](https://qing762.is-a.dev/discord)

 ### FOR ROBLOX CORPORATION EMPLOYEES